Sirius-Yang/IMDs_WES/Annotation/README.txt

 ---

 VEP：
-In the case-control enrichment, we used VEP to quantify and classify variants.
+To validate SAIGE results, we changed the annotation method in the case-control enrichment analysis, using VEP to annotate gene mutation types.

 First, loss-of-function variants were identified using the LOFTEE plugin in VEP, with Highly Confident (HC) sites classified as pLOF.
 An example of result was displayed in loftee_chr14_example.txt